the-crypt-keeper/modelzoo/README.md

 Each zoo type is designed to accommodate different model discovery and management needs, allowing for flexibility in how models are sourced and cataloged within the ModelZoo system.

-### Models

-Models are data objects representing LLMs.
-They have attributes such as:

-- `model_id`: Unique identifier for the model.
-- `model_format`: Format of the model (e.g., "gguf", "gptq", "exl2").
-- `model_name`: Friendly display name.
-- `model_size`: Size of the model.
-- `model_architecture`: Architecture of the model.

 ### Runtimes

 Runtimes are responsible for serving models.
-They include:
+The `name` field is optional, and will default to `class` if not provided.

 1. **LlamaRuntime**: For serving llama.cpp models.
    - Compatible model formats: gguf